-- Does the Sonicare FlexCare+ have a built in timer?
+- Does the Sonicare FlexCare+ have a built-in timer?

 - Yes.
-At the end of a 2 minute cycle, the brush automatically turns off signalling the end of the cleaning time.
+At the end of a 2 minute cycle, the brush automatically turns off signaling the end of the cleaning time.
 If you want to extend your clean, you will have to power the brush back on.
 It does also have a 30 second pacer also referred to as a quadpacer.
 At 30 second intervals a slight pause in the brushing mode to tell you to change quadrants.
 There are 4 quadrants to the mouth.

 - How long does the battery last?